intersend/interspace-backend/README.md

 Setting `DISABLE_MPC` to `true` disables the Silence Labs MPC integration and skips validation of `SILENCE_ADMIN_TOKEN` and `SILENCE_NODE_URL`.

+When `BYPASS_LOGIN` is set to `true`, authentication is skipped and requests automatically use a development user account (`dev@example.com`).
+Use this only for local testing.

 Delegated custody is not part of this release.
 The previous `SESSION_WALLET_FACTORY_*` and `DEPLOYER_PRIVATE_KEY` variables have been removed from the environment examples.